aapnegara/automated-ph-balancing-ggs2025/README.md

 BISF + ISPC Team: Kayla, Michelle, Adlyna, Cheryl, Victoria, and Kiyoko (joined only for ISPC)

 PIKIR Team: Alya, Clarissa, Lydia, and Jason

+WICE Team : Alya, Clarissa, Lydia, and new students that joined only for presentations (Brilliant, Vallian, and Keiko)